chrisfavila-aic/CO_PM_DataLogger/README.md

 # PM and CO Data Logger
 This sketch gets readings from an Adafruit MQ7 Carbon Monoxide Sensor and Plantower PM3003 Particulate Matter Sensor.
-An Arduino Uno R3 is used with an Adafruit Data Logging Shield to get timestamps and to have SD card logging functionality.
+An Arduino Uno R3 is used with an Adafruit Ultimate GPS Logger Shield to get timestamps and to have SD card logging functionality.
 Readings are written in a CSV file with the following format per line: